Abhikuttan10/Data-Science-Masters-Course/README.md

 All my learnings and codes from the course.
 This course starts with the basics of python
 D1 was introduction to Python and the various types of objects were introduced along with typecasting and some basic functions.
+D2 was print, breal, continue, for, while,i else, elif